Click the stars to submit your rating.

 The Verdict: This travel rewards card was named Best Credit Card for Flexible Travel Redemption by Kiplinger's Personal Finance in July 2016 and continuously receives high grades from consumers.
 If you travel frequently, this card should be at the top of your list.

-Intro APR of 0% for 12 billing cycles.
+0% Introductory APR on purchases for 12 billing cycles.
 No annual fee.
 Earn 20,000 online bonus points if you make at least $1,000 in purchases in the first 90 days.

 Cons: This card has one of the more restrictive rewards programs on the market as rewards points can only be redeemed for statement credits on travel purchases.